dimisari/lambda-cases/description/definitions/README.md

 (aka tuples)
 # Values
 ## cases syntax, use\_fields syntax, let-output syntax, lambda values
--"cases" syntax let's you pattern match with literals or different or\_type values.
-(Should be extended recursively for tuple\_types in the future) -"use\_fields" syntax let's you refer to sub-values of a tuple\_type value with the names given in the tuple\_type defintion.
+- "cases" syntax let's you pattern match with literals or different or\_type values.
+(Should be extended recursively for tuple\_types in the future)
+- "use\_fields" syntax let's you refer to sub-values of a tuple\_type value with the names given in the tuple\_type defintion.
 # type\_predicates and type\_theorems